Interview with the Assassin

-Interview with the Assassin is a 2002 drama/pseudo-documentary directed by Neil Burger and starring Raymond J. Barry and Dylan Haggerty.
+Interview with the Assassin is a 2002 American pseudo-documentary drama film directed by Neil Burger and starring Raymond J. Barry and Dylan Haggerty.

 Plot

 An unemployed cameraman, Ron Kobeleski (Haggerty), is asked by his reclusive neighbor, a retired Marine named Walter Ohlinger (Barry) who has been diagnosed with terminal cancer, to document a startling confession: that he, not Lee Harvey Oswald, killed President John F. Kennedy in Dallas, Texas on November 22, 1963.
 A stunned Kobeleski learns that the conspiracy theory that says there was a second gunman on the grassy knoll is true — because he was that second gunman.
 To prove it, he shows Kobeleski a spent casing from the rifle he used.

-A skeptical Kobeleski demands proof, and follows Ohlinger as he attempts to prove his claims.
-He speaks to people who would seem to support Ohlinger's claims, but others, most notably his ex-wife, point to Ohlinger being a fraud and a lunatic.
+A skeptical Kobeleski demands proof and follows Ohlinger as he attempts to prove his claims.
+He speaks to people who support Ohlinger's claims, but others, most notably his ex-wife, point to Ohlinger as a fraud and a lunatic.

 The film ends with Walter Ohlinger's failed attempt to assassinate the present-day president.
 Kobeleski later shoots Ohlinger in self-defense at his own home.
-Ron Kobeleski is arrested and charged as an accomplice in the assassination attempt, and sent to prison for 3 years.
-In a short interview with a reporter, he states that "telling his side of the story won't help him at all."
+Ron Kobeleski is arrested and charged as an accomplice in the assassination attempt and sent to prison for 3 years.
+In a short interview with a reporter, he states, "telling his side of the story won't help him at all."
 The closing credits state that Kobeleski was killed in prison.

-For the most part, Interview with the Assassin is filmed from the perspective of Ron Kobeleski, as if he had shot it with his own camera.
-On a few occasions, the viewer actually sees Dylan Haggerty, the actor portraying him.
+For the most part, "Interview with the Assassin" is filmed from Ron Kobeleski's perspective, as if he had shot it with his own camera.
+On a few occasions, the viewer sees Dylan Haggerty, the actor portraying him.